sugarcane-mk/assistive_speech_tech_meity/README.md

 - M. Dhanalakshmi, T. A. Mariya Celin, T. Nagarajan, P. Vijayalakshmi, "Speech-input speech-output communication for dysarthric speakers using HMM-based speech recognition and adaptive synthesis system", Circuits, Systems, and Signal Processing, Vol. 37, pp. 674-703, 2018.
 - M. Dhanalakshmi, T. A. Mariya Celin, T. Nagarajan, P. Vijayalakshmi, "Electromagnetic articulograph sensor-to-sound unit mapping-based intelligibility assessment of dysarthric speech", in Proc. of IEEE TENCON, pp. 1784-1789, 2017.
 - T. A. Mariya Celin, T. Nagarajan, P. Vijayalakshmi, "Dysarthric speech corpus in tamil for rehabilitation research", in Proc. of IEEE TENCON, pp. 2610-2613, 2016.
+- P. Vijayalakshmi, T. Nagarajan, "Assessment and intelligibility modification for dysarthric speakers", Chapter 3 – Voice Technologies for Reconstruction and Enhancement, De Gruyter Series in Speech Technology and Text Mining in Medicine and Healthcare, pp. 67 – 94, 2020.
+- P. Vijayalakshmi, T. A. Mariya Celin, T. Nagarajan, "Selective pole modification-based technique for the analysis and detection of hypernasality", Chapter 2 – Signal and Acoustic Modeling for Speech and Communication Disorders, De Gruyter Series in Speech Technology and Text Mining in Medicine and Healthcare, pp. 33 – 68, 2018.